fsteff/DatFS/README.md

 DatFS uses [discovery-swarm](https://github.com/mafintosh/discovery-swarm) and/or [libp2p](https://libp2p.io/) for routing.
 **Default usecase (libp2p):**
 A set of swarms of all known and trusted entities is created using libp2p.
 Such a swarm consists of a small (~ max.
 100) number of entities that have something in common.
-Every entity/node has either a direct or indirect connection to every other node in the swarm.
+Every entity/node has either a direct or indirect connection to every other node in the swarm.<br>
-*(TODO: do some research about to what extent this is implemented in libp2p)* Multiple protocols may be multiplexed over each connection - eg. Dat ([hypercore-protocol](https://github.com/mafintosh/hypercore-protocol)), some future DatFS internal protocol or an app specific stream.
+*(TODO: do some research about to what extent this is implemented in libp2p)*<br>
+Multiple protocols may be multiplexed over each connection - eg. Dat ([hypercore-protocol](https://github.com/mafintosh/hypercore-protocol)), some future DatFS internal protocol or an app specific stream.

 For the discovery of peers there multiple possibilities: